 The Jam Factory at Newbliss Railway Station, Co.
 Monaghan

-As a young man, he went to England and whilst studying civil engineering worked with Wimpey Construction.
-In the mid-fifties Wimpey sent Joe to Papua New Guinea where he was dropped into a virtually undiscovered
+As a young man, Joe went to England and whilst studying civil engineering worked with Wimpey Construction.
+In the mid-fifties Wimpey sent him to Papua New Guinea where he was dropped into a virtually undiscovered jungle with a

-He was then sent to Africa for further geological surveys.
+He then went to Africa for further geological surveys.
 Using the engineering skills he had, he later returned to South Africa with a group of others from Ireland to help build a school and church near Pretoria.

 Irish Farmhouse Preserves